peter0749/lycon/README.md

 # Lycon

+(This is a modified version to resolve linker issue in original repo)

 A minimal and fast image library for Python and C++.

 Lycon is a small subset of optimized image operations derived from [OpenCV](http://opencv.org/).